 10. Use Visualization

 Take a few moments—or a few minutes—to imagine performing your new skill perfectly.
-This exercise can be practiced in a quiet room, before going to sleep, as well as immediately prior to performing the activity in question.
+This exercise can be practiced in a quiet room, before going to sleep, or immediately prior to performing the activity in question.
 For some people, this technique works very well, but for such results, it also requires significant effort.

 11. Journal About Your Progress

-Jot down notes about your progress, on a daily basis or whenever needed.
-The notes can describe your long-term goals, debrief any particular event, whether a success or a failure, summarize lessons learned and things to do differently in the future, or those can just be random observations related to your learning process.
+Jot down notes about your progress on a daily basis or when needed.
+The notes can describe your long-term goals, debrief any particular event, summarize lessons learned and things to do differently in the future, or hone in on important observations.